X

 Bio

-Abraham L. B. Freeman is a Global Atlantic Fellow, an emerging social entrepreneur, and the founder of Environmental Rescue Initiative – a community-based waste management organization that recycles plastic waste into usable materials, advocates against environmental pollution, and engages underserved communities to recognize environmental determinants of health.
-As a challenge-driven and goal-oriented environmentalist with more than nine years of experience, he is versed in the areas of environmental and social impact assessment, community organizing and mobilization, waste management, water sanitation and hygiene (WASH), water quality monitoring, leadership, and is a grounded environmental health advocate and health equity enthusiast.
+Abraham L. B. Freeman is a CNN and Deutsche Welle featured Social Entrepreneur, an SDG Champion, a Senior Atlantic Fellow for Health Equity, and the founder of Environmental Rescue Initiative — a community-based organization that recycles plastic waste into usable materials, advocates against environmental degradation, and engages underserved communities to recognize environmental determinants of health through education and innovation in Liberia.
+Abraham is a challenge-driven, and goal-oriented environmentalist with over ten years of experience in the area of environmental and social impact assessment, global health equity, community organizing/mobilization, waste management, water sanitation & hygiene (WASH), water quality monitoring, leadership skills, and a grounded environmental health advocate.

 Equity Talk